crumbtoo/purrlude/README.md

 yet another experimental `Prelude` replacement.

-currently focused on replacing the numeric hierarchy with a focus on algebraic structures. mostly just for fun.
+currently focused on replacing the numeric hierarchy with a hierarchy of algebraic structures. mostly just for fun.

 ![diagram illustrating the purrlude numeric class hierarchy](./Numeric.svg)